 ● Continually monitor your health for any signs of symptoms

 ● You may need to self-isolate as a matter of course after returning from a high-risk destination.
 Please check the relevant government advice for clarity

 ● Monitor the latest updates and information on COVID-19, as well as any quarantine and isolation procedures being implemented at both your origin and your destination

 ● Depending on the rate of infection in the country you are in, you should consider keeping a journal with names/numbers of individuals you come into close proximity with for 14 days after your return.
 This will help with possible contact tracing should you start showing symptoms

 ● If you develop or have symptoms of COVID-19, however mild, inform your management team.
 Work with them to take appropriate transportation from the endpoint of your assignment to your home.
 Do not simply get in a taxi

 ● Do not leave your home for at least 7 days from when your symptoms started (the exact amount of time will vary according to the advice from your government).
 Doing so will help protect others in your community while you are infectious

 ● Plan ahead and ask others for help.
 Ask your employer, friends, and family to get the supplies you need for you, and to leave them outside your front door

-● Stay at least 2 meters away from other people in your home whenever possible, and if feasible, sleep alone
+● Stay the recommended safe distance away from other people in your home whenever possible, and if feasible, sleep alone

 [Editors’ note: This advisory was originally published on February 10, 2020, and is being frequently revised.
 The publication date at the top reflects the most recent update.]